- Innsbruck City

 Fireplaces and cafes

 Treat yourself to a cosy coffee break!
 Here you’ll find our tips for cafés that provide a warm and welcoming retreat on cold winter days.
 The ideal ingredients: a cup of hot chocolate, a good book and a winter day.
 For example at Café Crema.
 This wonderful café is located in the heart of Innsbruck and is a true insider tip.
 You can find it in a small side street leading off Maria Theresien Street.
 Visitors to Café Crema can enjoy delicious cakes and a cosy atmosphere.
 Would you rather treat yourself to freshly baked focaccia from a wood-fired oven?
-You can find this at Stefans Brotmanufaktur on Innrain.
 Many other tips can be found on the following page.